Art Exhibitions by Marcelle Mansour

 1997, July 26, The Official opening and ceremony of “The Thomas and Rachel Moore Education Centre & the Clinical Building of Liverpool Hospital by the Honourable Bob Carr MP and Minister for the Arts

-1st Aug 1997: Carl opened two new buildings in Liverpool hospital, article by Marcelle Mansour, El-Telegraph Arabic newspaper
+The Hon Bob Carr MP and Minister for the Arts opened two new buildings in Liverpool hospital, article by Marcelle Mansour, El-Telegraph Arabic newspaper.

 1997, May 3, Images of Wisdom, Community Art Exhibition by Marcelle Mansour at the Australian Museum